 1. I believe that I am created by God, full of goodness and beauty.

-2. I believe that despite the goodness and beauty in me, I am also full of mistakes and imperfections in my behavior and my heart, intended or not, toward others, toward myself, toward life, toward the earth, and toward God.
+2. I believe that despite the goodness and beauty in me, I make mistakes in my beahviour and carry imperfections in my heart toward others, toward myself, toward life, toward the earth, and toward God.

 3. I believe that I am forgiven and loved by God, despite it all.